Study in Hong Kong for International Students

 Healthcare and Insurance Options for Students in Hong Kong

 Health insurance is mandatory for all international students in Hong Kong.
 Insurance plans range from HKD 2,500 to 5,000 (USD 320 - 640 / EUR 300 - 600) annually.
-Popular providers include Bupa Hong Kong and AXA Hong Kong., but in Wan Chai, many clinics offer student discounts for consultations.
+Popular providers include Bupa Hong Kong and AXA Hong Kong.
+However, in Wan Chai, many clinics offer student discounts for consultations.
 As of 2026, insurance plans have expanded to cover telemedicine services, enhancing access to healthcare.

 Students should register with a local clinic upon arrival for easier access to healthcare services, ensuring they receive timely medical attention when needed.